simap/pixelblaze/README.expressions.md

 Move in 3D space.

 #### scale3D(`x`, `y`, `z`)
 Scale in 3D space.
-This increases the density of pixels, such that `scale3D(2,2,2)` will cause things to appear half as large.
+This changes the density of pixels, such that `scale3D(2,2,2)` will cause things to appear half as large.

 #### rotateX(`angleRads `)
 Rotate 3D space around the X axis by an angle (in radians).